 Your PC stopped working, or are you just now assembling your computer components?
-Today we will try to figure out what DRAM light on motherboard means and how to fix it.
+Today, we will figure out what the DRAM light on the motherboard means and how to fix it.

 The DRAM light does not light up for no reason, so probably something wrong is happening.

 Please be aware that this is entirely at your own risk.
 We take no responsibility if anything happens to your PC components during the procedures.
 We have succeeded, but it could happen otherwise.

 DRAM Light on Motherboard – Finding a problem

 In such failures, it is best to start with a simple thing.
 I mean things that don’t require much disassembly because sometimes the problem can be more straightforward than expected.